 More and more people are working from home, and while this can be a wonderful thing for a human, it may or may not be so wonderful for our pets.
 Gone are the days when we rushed home from work to take the dog for a walk before it got too dark or got up early for a tug of war session before breakfast.
-Exercising our dogs and cats now competes with what seems like the never-ending workday--one that starts as soon as our feet hit the floor and doesn’t seem to end until a little person or a husband starts asking what’s for dinner.
+Exercising our dogs and cats now competes with what seems like the never-ending workday--one that starts as soon as our feet hit the floor and doesn’t seem to end until children or a spouse starts asking what’s for dinner.

-- Set Boundaries.
 If your dog thinks it’s cuddle time when you sit on the couch to do your work or wants you to go out and play each time you open the door for him to go potty, do your work in an office or other room with a closed door.
 Make sure your pet knows when you are working, and when you are available for playtime.

-- Take Intentional Breaks.
 A study published in Health magazine says office workers who take frequent breaks from their work report higher job satisfaction, more stamina, and fewer aches and pains.
 Furthermore, the breaks were more energizing when workers did something they enjoyed during their break.
 So, go ahead, build a fetch session, a tummy rub, and/or a long walk into your day.
 You will return to your desk feeling refreshed and motivated, and your pooch will be ready to snooze the afternoon away.

-- Multitask.
 If you have a conference call that can be taken away from your desk, pop in your earbuds and take the call while you walk your dog.
 For your cat, all you need is a wadded-up piece of paper.
 While on a call or in a brainstorming session, kick or toss a ball of paper around and watch your cat bat it with his paws or retrieve it in his mouth.